How the IRS Tracks Crypto in 2024

 TokenTax content follows strict guidelines for editorial accuracy and integrity.
 We do not accept money from third party sites, so we can give you the most unbiased and accurate information possible.

-• The IRS employs various methods, including blockchain analysis and exchange reporting, to track crypto transactions and ensure compliance with tax laws.
+• The IRS tracks crypto transactions using blockchain analysis, exchange reporting, and data matching.
+These tools help ensure compliance with tax laws.

 Is crypto trackable?